 This is a relatively common question.

-It’s also a fairly common news headline when someone who thought they were sending an anonymous message via email was found out.
+It also makes for a fairly common news headline when someone who thought they were sending an anonymous message via email gets found out.

 Anonymous email is conceptually fairly simple, but once you dive into the details – the details that perhaps investigators and law enforcement might take advantage of – things get complicated quickly.

 With no real negative implications implied, let me ask you: how paranoid are you?

 Hiding the Email Address

 Hiding your email address is, by far, the easiest thing of all …